Senior Machine Learning Engineer

 Something particularly impressive is their reputation as a tech unicorn, valued at over £1bn, and their position as a market leader in safe, real-world AI.

-Currently, they are looking to hire ML Engineers for their Senior position in their retail unit.
+Currently, they are looking to hire ML Engineers for their Senior position in their Financial unit.

-The ideal candidate will be someone who has worked as a ML Engineer within the Retail sector.
+The ideal candidate will be someone who has worked as a ML Engineer with LLMs through application, deployment and production within the financial unit.

 You will: